gully/decotengu/doc/info.rst

 --------
 Diving features

 #.
-Buhlmann diving decompression model with gradient factors by Eric
+Buhlmann diving decompression model with gradient factors by Erik
    Baker - ZH-L16B-GF and ZH-L16C-GF.
 #.
 Nitrox and trimix gas mixes.
 #.
 Unlimited amount of travel and decompression gas mixes.